khayidjeibab/TensorFlow-Object-Detection-on-the-Raspberry-Pi/README.md

 ## Appendix

-### Old instructions for installing TensorFlow
-These instructions show how to install TensorFlow using lhelontra's repository.
-They were replaced in my 10/13/19 update of this guide.
-I am keeping them here, because these are the instructions used in my [video](https://www.youtube.com/watch?v=npZ-8Nj1YwY).

 In the /home/pi directory, create a folder called ‘tf’, which will be used to hold all the installation files for TensorFlow and Protobuf, and cd into it:
 ```